ALXS-GitHub/RL-Designer/docs/Designer-Guide.md

 Now the next part is one of the most important parts, as it will require to make sure that the skin image matches the diffuse image properly so the image you want to display will appear correctly on the car.

-For this, you will first need to open the diffuse image you created earlier as a new layer in your image editor.
+For this, you will first need to open the diffuse image with no background you created earlier as a new layer in your image editor.
 In GIMP, you can do this by going to `File` > `Open as Layers...` and selecting the diffuse image file.

 Then select all the pixels on this new layer and fill them with `2b0000` (or any other color if you want team colors to be applied later, but for this tutorial we consider that the logo is not influenced by the team colors).